anodyne/nova/README.md

 * updated the look and feel of the installation center
 * updated the pulsar skin
     * [main] updated the stylesheets
+    * [login] updated the stylesheets
+* updated the specifications listing to clean up some small issues
+* updated the pulsar skin
+* updated the look and feel of the update center
+* fixed bug where error was thrown when submitting a wiki comment (#77)
+* fixed bug where error was thrown when submitting a log comment (#78)
+* fixed bug where error was thrown when submitting a post comment (#79) - would also affect sending post save and post delete emails as well
+* fixed bug where the submit button on the contact form didn't work (#80)

 Version History
 ---------------